-Fixed rate mortgages - If you want the peace of mind that comes from knowing what your mortgage repayments will be every month, then a fixed rate mortgage could be for you.
-This type of mortgage fixes your interest rate for an agreed period of time and means your rate won’t be affected by changes in the Bank of England Base Rate, whether it goes up or down.
+Fixed rate mortgages - If you want the peace of mind that comes from knowing what your mortgage payments will be every month, then a fixed rate mortgage could be for you.
+This type of mortgage fixes your interest rate for an agreed period of time and means your rate won’t be affected by changes in the Bank of England Base Rate (Bank Rate), whether it goes up or down.

 Tracker mortgages - A tracker mortgage follows and tracks movements of another rate.
-This is usually the Bank of England Base Rate.
-As a result, you could benefit from cheaper payments when the Bank Base Rate is low; but you’ll also need to budget for higher mortgage payments should the Bank Base Rate go up.
+This is usually the Bank Rate.
+As a result, you could benefit from cheaper mortgage payments when the Bank Rate is low; but you’ll also need to budget for higher mortgage payments should the Bank Rate go up.

-From time to time, the West Brom may withdraw certain types of mortgages or change its range of available mortgages.
+From time to time, the West Brom may launch or withdraw certain types of mortgages or change its range of available mortgages.